 THE SURROUNDING GAME (Feature Documentary, 2018) - Editor

 Richard recently edited The Surrounding Game, a feature-length documentary about Go, the oldest board game in the world.
 The film is directed by Will Lockhart and Cole D. Pruitt.
-The film is available now on iTunes and Amazon, and will be available on Netflix at the end of August 2018.
+The film is available now on Netflix, iTunes and Amazon.
 For more information, visit its website.

 LIFE, ANIMATED (Feature Documentary, 2016) - Assistant Editor

 Owen Suskind, an autistic boy who could not speak for years, slowly emerged from his isolation by immersing himself in Disney animated movies.
 Using these films as a roadmap, he reconnects with his loving family and the wider world in this emotional coming-of-age story.
 Life, Animated is directed by Academy Award winner Roger Ross Williams, and produced by Julie Goldman, Motto Pictures and A&E IndieFilms.
 Visit the website here.

 ✮ Winner, Directing Award, 2016 Sundance Film Festival